 Henry Charles Albert David, commonly known as Prince Harry, was born on 15 September 1984.
-The younger son of Prince Charles, he is fifth in line to the throne.
+The younger son of Prince Charles, he is sixth in line to the throne.

 Like his older brother William, Harry benefited from his Diana Princess of Wales’s insistence that her sons should live as normal a life as possible.
 Despite his parents’ estrangement, Harry enjoyed accompanying his mother on a range of trips – from visits to AIDS hospices to excursions to Disneyland.
 Harry’s parents first took him on a royal tour, to Italy, in 1985, and he travelled extensively with his parents before their divorce.

 When his mother died in a car crash in 1997, Harry accompanied his father, brother, grandfather, and uncle –Earl Spencer – as they walked behind her funeral cortege.

 Harry attended Eton and gained A-Levels in art and geography.
 He excelled in sports, developing his passion for polo and rugby union.